aaroncouch/developerweek_2020_workshop/README.md

 <a name="core_components"></a>
 ### Core Components

-The following section will be a breif overview of the core coponents of this workshop and how they will be used to develop our monitoring stack.
+The following section will be a brief overview of the core components of this workshop and how they will be used to develop our monitoring stack.

 * [StackPath Edge Compute](https://www.stackpath.com/products/edge-computing/)